CharlesSS07/BMI6015-diabetes-final/README.md

 As the course staff will realize, I did not use Optuna even though this was part of the assignment (10pts).
 I believe that I found many reasonably good hyperparameters on my own, but know that I could have improved the SVM and Linear Regression models had I used Optuna.

 One issue with my data was in the way patients are labelled.
 Patients who die (in or outside of the hospital) can never come back to be readmitted to the hospital.
 This likley caused some of the disbalance in the class labels of my data, and also made predicting if a patient will come back very easy for patients with outpatient status of "deceased".
+If I were to continue this project, I would preprocess my data to remove patients who are marked as "deceased" to try to mitigate this issue.

 # Environment & Managment